andrei-deeyu/4truckLoad-client/README.md

 * the metrics used to determine the project\`s progress

 #### Overall Description
 Companies need freight transport to various destinations, especially in the manufacturing industry.
-The problem is that most companies end up using multiple sources of networking to find the right transporters.
+The problem is that most companies end up using multiple sources to find the right transporters.
 The biggest challenge is finding an available transporter, ready to deliver the freight before the deadline. \`4truckLoad\` will solve this problem by creating a freight exchange app, differentiating itself through in-app bids (transport offers).
 In this way, the clients no longer have to be called many times by the transporters, letting them to choose from a list who they want to hire.

 #### Intended Audience